talex-touch/talex-touch/apps/docs/docs/plugins/setup.md

 # Plugin Setup

-This guide will walk you through the process of setting up and configuring plugins in the `Polyglot Toolbox`.
+This guide will walk you through the process of setting up and configuring plugins in the `Tuff`.
 Plugins are a powerful way to extend the functionality of the application.

 ## Installing a Plugin